tomesink/obsidian/+/Figma containers.md

 I can use sections to group related concepts and ideas or organize my designs and sections (eg. prototype flows).

 Section can draw focus, give context and guide collaborators through process.

+They're perfect for activities like reviews or for sharing designs for handoff  (mark as dev ready).